terryinfcco/simpleblog/README.md

 # simpleblog
 Codemy YouTube 37 Video Course
-- Notes about the course are in obsidian_ala_nicole.
+- Notes about the course are in github class_notes/docs/django/Codemy_Simple_Blog
 - The plan here is to do one commit per video.